deme-plata/Plata-/README.md

 ## Installation

-To install BitKnight Coin, follow these steps:
+To install Plata Coin, follow these steps:

 1. Clone the repository:
     ```bash